ThomasMertes/seed7/src/read_me.txt

               compiler and linker (Most IDEs provide also a stand-alone compiler/linker).

+  C_COMPILER_VERSION: Contains a string describing the version of
+                      the C compiler which compiled the Seed7 runtime libraries.
+This string can be used together with GET_CC_VERSION_INFO to compare
+                      the C compiler used to compile the Seed7 runtime libraries with the actual version of the C compiler.

+  GET_CC_VERSION_INFO: Contains a shell command that causes the
+                       C compiler to write its version information into a given file.
+In Seed7 it is used with cmd_sh(GET_CC_VERSION_INFO & fileName);
+                       Afterwards the file fileName contains the
+                       version information of the C compiler.
+                       Reading the first line of the file should give the same string as C_COMPILER_VERSION.

   CC_OPT_DEBUG_INFO: Contains the C compiler option to add source
                      level debugging information to the object file.

   CC_OPT_NO_WARNINGS: Contains the C compiler option to suppress
                       all warnings.

+  CC_FLAGS: Contains C compiler flags which should be used when
+            C programs are compiled.

   REDIRECT_C_ERRORS: The redirect command to redirect the errors
                      of the C compiler to a file.
 The MSVC